Skip to main content

 Does prebiotic fiber cause gas?

-As your digestive system adjusts to increased prebiotics in your diet, you may experience gas as a possible nuisance side effect.
-You can help avoid or alleviate symptoms by slowly increasing your prebiotics intake.
-You can also reduce your initial information as needed until your symptoms resolve.
+As your digestive system adjusts to increased prebiotic fiber in your diet, you may experience gas.
+You can help avoid or alleviate symptoms by slowly introducing prebiotic fiber in your diet.

 Does prebiotic fiber help you lose weight?

-Prebiotic fiber increases the growth of beneficial microorganisms, including Bifidobacteria, Lactobacilli, and certain anaerobic bacteria such as Akkermansia muciniphila and Faecalibacterium prausnitzii that are especially important for a healthy weight and the prevention of insulin resistance.
+Prebiotic fiber also increases the growth of beneficial microorganisms including Bifidobacteria, Lactobacilli, Akkermansia and Faecalibacterium prausnitzii that support healthy weight and prevent of insulin resistance.

 Do prebiotics help depression and anxiety?